andykang2000-hub/F1-Driver-Cardiovascular-Demand-Estimator/README.md

-# P7 — F1 Driver Cardiovascular Demand Estimator
+# F1 Driver Cardiovascular Demand Estimator

-Part of a medical-meets-motorsport analytics portfolio targeting sports science and driver performance roles in F1.

 ---

 ## Overview

-Derives a cardiovascular demand profile for an F1 driver from raw telemetry, using a two-component HR proxy model grounded in peer-reviewed physiology. **No wearable data required** — pure physics-to-physiology translation.
+Derives a cardiovascular demand profile for an F1 driver from raw telemetry, using a two-component HR proxy model grounded in peer-reviewed physiology. **No wearable data required** — we use physics-to-physiology translation instead.

-The central question this project asks: *how hard is this working the driver's heart?* — a question engineers cannot answer from telemetry alone, but a sports scientist can.
+The central question this project asks: *how hard is this working the driver's heart?* — a question one cannot answer from telemetry alone, but only when we combine informations from both telemetry and human physiology.

 **Driver:** VER · **Season:** 2023 · **Circuits:** Suzuka, Silverstone, Monaco · **Session:** Race, Lap 10